Download a FREE E-Book with 20 Easy Weeknight Dinners

 Ingredient substitutions

-While I used vanilla whey protein in this protein waffles recipe, you can customize the protein to your flavor liking or dietary preference.
+While I used vanilla protein powder in this protein waffles recipe, you can customize the protein to your flavor liking or dietary preference.
 If you are a chocolate fan, these protein waffles would be tasty with chocolate protein.

 You can add different mix-ins into these waffles like blueberries, bananas or mini chocolate chips.
-I made a batch with s’mores protein powder and mini chocolate chips that were absolutely delicious!
+I made a batch with s’mores protein powder and mini dark chocolate chips that were absolutely delicious!

 Can i make pancakes instead?